astechdev/survey/README.md

 npm install
 ```

-The packahe.json has a postinstall script that should install all client side bower dependencies
+The package.json has a postinstall script that should install all client side dependencies

 ```js
 cd ./public && node ../node_modules/bower/bin/bower install
 ```

-I have tested this on Windows and it works but I have not been able to test it on any other OS.
-If you experience console error referencing anything in '/bower_components' it is because the postinstall script failed.
+I have tested this installation on Windows and it works but I have not been able to test it on any other OS.
+If you experience any console errors referencing anything in '/bower_components' it is because the postinstall script failed.
 Please navigate to './public' and run 'bower install'.

 * Update database configuration variables at the top of server.js file